openshift-kni/example-cnf/documentation/testing.md

 From this pipeline, we can extract the following information:

 - Example CNF is launched on top of a running OpenShift cluster, using `dci-openshift-app-agent` as main Ansible automation.
-- Example CNF hooks are downladed in the jumphost from [example-cnf-config](https://github.com/dci-labs/example-cnf-config/tree/master/testpmd) repository, under `/usr/share` folder.
+- Example CNF hooks are downladed in the jumphost from [example-cnf-config](https://github.com/dci-labs/example-cnf-config/tree/master/cnfapp) repository, under `/usr/share` folder.
 - The deployment is not removed when the DCI job finishes.
-- SRIOV config is provided in a YAML file like this one (previously, you would have needed to configure your network to match that configuration in your cluster, so that the worker node's interfaces have the given VLAN configured):
+- SRIOV config is provided in a YAML file like this one (previously, you would have needed to configure your network to match that configuration in your cluster, so that the worker node's interfaces have the given VLAN configured).
+This is an example for a L2 configuration (only followed by TestPMD):
-- With nfv-example-cnf-index DCI component, we will refer to the software to be used to download Example CNF-related images from Quay.io.
-Here, we are using the latest version currently available, since we're not pinning the version to use.
-Here's an example of a [nfv-example-cnf-index DCI component](https://www.distributed-ci.io/topics/b8454f14-ff58-41ad-b31c-00f9e84eff3c/components/fb503d17-57da-4e54-9095-6d2bdd858f24).
-The `Data` field contains the URL to reach the registry where the images are defined, and the image version is the same that the one used in the component (for this example, v0.3.7-202501202232.2eb6d6d).

 ```
 $ cat mycluster-sriov-config.yml